-• Need is determined by subtracting the resources of the student and the family's contribution from the total student expenses.

-- The total financial aid awarded will never exceed the costs of attending Cabarrus College. - The total cost of attendance is determined by the financial aid office and may include tuition, fees, room and board, books, transportation, and miscellaneous expenses. - The award may include a combination of funds from scholarships, grants, loans, and student employment.
+- Need is determined by subtracting the resources of the student and the family's contribution from the total student expenses. - The total financial aid awarded will never exceed the total cost of attending Cabarrus College. - The total cost of attendance is determined by the financial aid office and may include tuition, fees, housing, food, books, transportation, and miscellaneous expenses. - The award may include a combination of funds from scholarships, grants, loans, and student employment.